code-for-good-wm/website/README.md

 # website
-Public facing website for Code For Good
+Public facing website for Code For Good.